Reportaje

 Reportaje ("Report News") is a 1953 Mexican film.
-The film brought together an extraordinary ensemble cast of the most important stars of the Golden Age of Mexican cinema and was held for charitable purposes for the A.N.D.A (Asociación Nacional de Actores) of México.
+The film brought together an extraordinary ensemble cast of the most important stars of the Golden Age of Mexican cinema and was held for charitable purposes for the National Association of Actors (ANDA) of México.

 The film is divided in 6 chapters around a principal storyline.
 It was released in a special presentation in the 1954 Cannes Film Festival.

 Plot

 The owner of a daily paper wants to find the most important news on New Year's Eve.
 Therefore, he decides to send his top reporters to strategic points in Mexico City.

 Chapter 1: The Hospital

 One of the reporters arrives at the hospital and finds his wife about to give birth.
 Upon entering the hospital, he witnesses a number of peculiar cases.